simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### VPC and security groups

-To run Mastodon in AWS we will need a network infrastructure to run the different services.
-As mentioned above, we will use the default VPC and subnets provided by AWS.
-To secure the services within the VPC we will use security groups for the different services.
-For a single user Mastodon instance this setup seems to be sufficient.
-For a multi user instance, you might want to consider using a private subnet for the database and Redis as recommended by AWS.
-The VPC and security groups will be created via Pulumi.
-Whereas the default VPC and subnets are automatically created by AWS when you create an AWS account.
+To run Mastodon in AWS, we need a network infrastructure to run the various services.
+As mentioned earlier, we will use the default VPC and subnets provided by AWS.
+To secure the services within the VPC, we will use security groups for the different services.
+For a Mastodon instance with one user, this setup seems to be sufficient.
+For an instance with multiple users, you should use a private subnet for the database and Redis, as recommended by AWS.
+The VPC and security groups are created via Pulumi.
+The default VPC and subnets should be in place and automatically created by AWS when you create an AWS account.

-Defining the default VPC and subnets in Pulumi will add both to the Pulumi stack and are not managed by Pulumi.
-Removing the default VPC and subnets from the Pulumi stack will not remove them from AWS.
-To add the default VPC and subnets to the Pulumi stack we just have to write down the following code<cite>[^1]<cite>:
+If you define the [default VPC][pulumidefaultvpc] and [default subnets][pulumidefaultsubnets] in Pulumi, both will be added to the Pulumi stack but will not be managed by Pulumi.
+This means that removing the default VPC and subnets from the Pulumi stack does not remove them from AWS unless explicitly specified.
+To add the default VPC and subnets to the Pulumi stack, we just need to write the following code<cite>[^1]<cite>:

 ```fsharp